NgocNhi-512/MIS-311/README.md

 <p align="center"> R² = 0.9863

 ### Key Observations
-- Countries with the highest tourist arrivals in 2022 also remained top destinations in 2023.
+- Countries with high tourist arrivals in 2022 also remained popular destinations in 2023.
 - Most data points are closely grouped around the trend line, showing a consistent growth pattern across countries.
-- Only  deviations from the trend line are observed, suggesting stable tourism growth overall.
+- Only small deviations from the trend line are observed, suggesting stable tourism growth overall.

 ### Implications Of The Findings

 The findings show that global tourism is recovering strongly after COVID-19, especially in countries like France, Spain, and the United States, which continue to attract many international tourists.
-The increase in tourist arrivals from 2022 to 2023 and the high predictions for 2024 suggest that tourism demand will continue to grow.
+The increase in tourist arrivals from 2022 to 2023 and the high predicted tourist arrivals for 2024 suggest that tourism demand will continue to grow.
 These insights can help governments and tourism businesses improve planning, marketing, and tourist services.

 This project also reflects my personal interest in finance and business analytics.
 I enjoyed combining data analysis, visualisation, and business thinking to explore real-world tourism trends in a more creative and meaningful way.
 The portfolio highlights both my analytical skills and my curiosity about how data can support better business decisions.